spotify/spotify-json/doc/api.md

 JSON and vice versa.
 It is not a streaming style API like [yajl](http://lloyd.github.io/yajl/) or SAX, and it is not a DOM-style API that constructs an abstract syntax tree of a JSON document.
-Instead, it parses directly into and writes directly from the C++ objects that are used by the application.
+Instead, it parses directly into, and writes directly from, the C++ objects defined and used by the application.

 `encode`, `decode` and `try_decode`